 Jason graduated with distinction from the University of Washington Honors College, and then obtained his law degree from Seattle University School of Law, where he graduated second in his class and received a number of top honors.

 Jason is licensed to practice law in Washington and currently lives in Seattle, Washington.

 Vincent primarily represents survivors of childhood sexual abuse against the individuals and powerful organizations responsible for the abuse, such as the Boy Scouts of America and the Catholic Church.

 Vincent has a long history of advocating on behalf of underprivileged and underrepresented communities.
 Today, he continues to fight for those who have been wronged by the greed, negligence, and careless acts of others.
 He serves as a guardian ad litem for abused and neglected children, and he volunteers his spare time to help victims of domestic violence.

 Vincent graduated summa cum laude from the University of Colorado at Boulder, and then earned his law degree from the University of Washington School of Law.

-Vincent is currently licensed to practice law in Washington and lives in the Seattle area.
+Vincent is currently licensed to practice law in Washington and New York, and lives in the Seattle area.